TheRealEGR/yellowcrossgen/README.md

 # Pokémon Yellow [![Build Status][ci-badge]][ci]

 This is a disassembly of Pokémon Yellow.
 This particular version adds the crossgen evolutions, plus updating the Pokemon sprites to Gen 2, and some QOL.
 This is still a WIP and there are gonna be some changes later.
+Note: I have´t passed this to rgbds 0.8.0, so you would need rgbds 0.7.0 or 0.6.1 to build this.
 It builds the following ROMs:

 - Pokemon Yellow (UE) [C][!].gbc  `sha1: cc7d03262ebfaf2f06772c1a480c7d9d5f4a38e1`